anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

 The main place the L-TWOO feels less refined is the lever action.
 There is a little free play before the shift mechanism engages.
 It is not mushy exactly, but there is some slop, and it is noticeable compared with higher-end groupsets.
-The thumb lever appears to be nylon, and the shift paddle is some sort of plastic.
+The thumb lever are nylon, and the shift paddle is some sort of plastic.
 None of this has affected function, but it is where the shifters could be improved.

 My version has forged carbon fiber brake levers, while the standard version uses aluminium levers.
 The levers also have pre-travel adjustment, which lets you fine-tune where the brakes start to engage.

-The derailleurs are less exciting than the shifters.
-Functionally, they're fine, but just a bit pedestrian.
-I replaced the high/low limit, adjustment, and pinch bolt screws with titanium fasteners becaused the originals felt low quality.
+The derailleurs are bit pedestrian.
+They are boring but functional.
+I replaced the high/low limit, adjustment, and pinch bolt screws with titanium becaused the original fasteners were low quality.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/R1212_rd.jpg">
-   <figcaption></figcaption>
+   <figcaption>Updated LTWOO RX rear derailleur.</figcaption>
 </figure>

 Mechanically, installation was straightforward, with a few caveats.